Frank Minton Professional Achievement Award

 The award is intended to honor gift planners in nonprofit organizations, and allied professionals who, among other qualities:

-Nominations are requested from WPGC members continually on an ongoing basis.
+Nominations are requested from WPGC members.
 Prior to each annual Planned Giving Day Conference, a Board selected nomination committee reviews the submissions, and selects the awardee.
-Click here to download the nomination form.

 For those of us who work in the world of Development, and especially Planned Giving, the importance of integrity, ethics, and empathy are paramount as we help donors fulfill their legacy wishes.
 Today, as we honor Frank as the first recipient of the Washington Planned Giving Council Professional Achievement Award, we honor a man whose life’s work embodies all these qualities and more; and whose early years formed the foundation of the values that have guided him throughout his life.